International Security Assistance Force: Croatia

+Czech Republic

 Czech troops in Afghanistan were involved in four locations.
 In Czech combat units (special forces) in peak served 100–120 troops.
 In other non-combat military units, primarily engineering, medical, trainee, advisory, or guard, served during the tours of about 4000 soldiers, medical staff, civilian engineers, and other specialists.
 The largest unit was deployed as PRT Logar composed of 192 troops and 12 civilians in Logar Province, in place since 19 March 2008.
 Four BMP‑2 IFVs were part of PRT Logar, however, they were only involved in guarding the Shank Base due to their weak IED protection.
 4 Pandur II were also part of PRT Logar, which were actively used in operations.
 The Iveco LMV was the most commonly used vehicle by the Czech Armed Forces all over Afghanistan.
 The Field Hospital at Kabul Airport was deployed in March 2007 and consisted of 81 medical and 30 NBC protection personnel.
 Eight helicopter pilots and technicians were part of the Operational Mentoring and Liaison Team (OMLT).
 Also, four weather forecast specialists and two air traffic controllers were part of the Czech contingent deployed to Kabul International Airport.
 A third unit was sent to Afghanistan at the end of April 2007 and involved 350 members of the Czech Military Police Special Operations Group, who were attached to British forces in the Southern Helmand province.
 A fourth unit was deployed in July 2008 and was composed of 63 troops who were in charge of force protection at Dutch FOB Hadrain in Uruzgan Province.
 The Czechs also donated 6 Mi‑17 and 6 Mi‑24 helicopters to the Afghan National Army, flew 3 Mi‑17 helicopters in Pakitika Province, and announced the deployment of one C‑295 in 2011.
 Nine Czech soldiers were killed in Afghanistan.